Marin Weekend Family Fun for May 16, 17 & 18

 The Mountain Play kicks off its 101st season with South Pacific this Sunday.
 Photo: Ed Smith/The Mountain Play

 Here are our picks for great events and activities for children and families this weekend.
 Find more events for the whole week in Marin and beyond in our Family Events Calendar.

 Friday, 11 am–6:30 pm

 The recently renovated Hamilton Pool offers a kiddie pool with slide and play equipment, as well as a BBQ and picnic area.
-Daily drop in admission is $4 for Novato resident children (ages 12 months to 15 years) and $5 for Novato resident adults (16 and older) with photo ID; non-residents pay is $7 (ages 12 months to 15 years) for children and $9 for adults.
+Daily drop in admission is $4 for Novato resident children ages 1–15 and $5 for Novato resident adults 16+ with photo ID; non-residents pay is $7 for children and $9 for adults.
 Location: 203 El Bonito Road.
 For more info, call (415) 883-7126 or visit their website.

 - Pajama Night at Doodlebug Marin

 Doodlebug Marin, San Anselmo